 - Due to its seaside setting, Mawimbi is perfect for some laidback beach time.
 Ushongo offers safe swimming in its sparkling waters, while the white sands are wonderful for sunbathing and building sandcastles!

 - However, if you feel like getting active, you can enjoy all sorts of watersports – scuba diving, kayaking, big game fishing, and snorkeling among the colorful reefs off a very accessible sand atoll.

 - Trips aboard a traditional dhow are available for exploring the waters and beaches around the coast.

 - Depending on the timing of your visit, you might be lucky enough to witness baby turtles hatching on one of East Tanzania’s nesting sites!

 - Staff at the villa are happy to arrange excursions farther afield.
 For example, you could check out the idyllic island of Zanzibar, while Saadani National Park – 50 kilometers from Mawimbi – has a wealth of wildlife such as lion, elephant, giraffe, and hippo!

-- Many of the country’s other big safari areas may be visited too, including the Serengeti, the national parks of Tarangire and Ruaha, and the Selous Game Reserve.
+- Many of the country’s other big safari areas may be visited too, including the Serengeti, the national parks of Tarangire and Ruaha, and the Nyerere National Park (formerly Selous).

 - Closer to the villa, village visits are possible – this is an exciting opportunity to get to know the people of the east coast of Tanzania.